Ahead of Time compilation support

 Tomcat supports using the GraalVM/Mandrel Native Image tool to produce a native binary including the container.
 This documentation page describes the build process of such an image.

-The native image tool is much easier to use with single JARs, as a result the process will use the Maven shade plugin JAR packaging (fat JAR).
+The native image tool is much easier to use with single JARs, as a result the process will use the Maven shade plugin JAR packaging.
 The idea is to produce a single JAR that contains all necessary classes from Tomcat, the webapps and all additional dependencies.
-Although Tomcat has received compatibility fixes to support native images, any library may not be compatible and may require replacement code (the GraalVM documentation has more details about this).
+Although Tomcat has received compatibility fixes to support native images, other libraries may not be compatible and may require replacement code (the GraalVM documentation has more details about this).

 Download and install GraalVM or Mandrel.